 - Sore throat

 |Copyright © Nucleus Medical Media, Inc.|

-The doctor will ask about symptoms and medical history.
-A physical exam will be done, paying special attention to the skin and muscles.
+You will be asked about your symptoms and health history.
+A physical exam will be done.
+It will focus on your skin and muscles.
 The appearance of a rash may help with diagnosis.

-Your child’s blood and urine will be tested to look for changes in certain enzymes and indicators of inflammation.
+Your child’s blood and urine will be tested.
+This will look for changes in some enzymes and signs of swelling.